trackpac-ltd/docs.trackpac.io/docs/device-guides/supported-devices.md

-# Supported Devices
+# Supported Devices 🌐

-## Trackpac supports an ever growing list of devices, detailed below.

-Dont see your device?
-Request it! (https://trackpac.canny.io/feature-device-requests)[https://trackpac.canny.io/feature-device-requests]
+Welcome to the list of devices that are compatible with Trackpac!
+Our platform is designed to be versatile and support a wide range of IoT devices.
+We're always adding new devices to our list.

+> **Don't see your device listed?** You can request it on our feature request board [here](https://trackpac.canny.io/feature-device-requests).

-Browan Industrial Tracker
+- Browan Industrial Tracker
-Browan TBDW100
+- Browan TBDW100
-Browan TBHH100
+- Browan TBHH100
-Browan TBMS100
+- Browan TBMS100
-Browan TBOL100
+- Browan TBOL100
-Browan TBWL100
+- Browan TBWL100
-Digital Matter Oyster 3
+- Digital Matter Oyster 3
-Digital Matter Yabby Edge
+- Digital Matter Yabby Edge
-Dragino LAQ4
+- Dragino LAQ4
-Dragino LDDS20
+- Dragino LDDS20
-Dragino LGT92
+- Dragino LGT92
-Dragino LHT65N
+- Dragino LHT65N
-Dragino LTC2
+- Dragino LTC2
-ESP32 Paxcounter
+- ESP32 Paxcounter
-MerryIOT Indoor Air Quality
+- MerryIOT Indoor Air Quality
-MerryIOT Motion
+- MerryIOT Motion
-Milesight EM300-TH
+- Milesight EM300-TH
-NanoThings NanoTag
+- NanoThings NanoTag
-Oyster 3 Founders
-RAKwireless 2270 Sticker Tracker
+- RAKwireless 2270 Sticker Tracker
-RAKwireless TrackIt
+- RAKwireless TrackIt
-SenseCAP S2101
+- SenseCAP S2101
-SenseCAP T1000
+- SenseCAP T1000
-TTGO T-Beam
+- TTGO T-Beam